CritixSpace

 His caricatures were published in Armenian magazines and newspapers, including the satiric paper Javroush, Akher Saa (Last Hour), Akhbar El Yom (Today’s News), La Caravane, La Presse Egyptienne, Image, The Honorable Beggars, Comrade Panchoonie, Armenia Cinema and Arev among many others.

 In 1945, Alexander Saroukhan published a book that captivated many hearts.
 Titled Cette guerre (This War), the book warned about the outbreak of World War II, and impending calamity.
 The book was also proof of Saroukhan outstanding ability to use humor for criticism.
-His other book, The Political Year 1938 was also well- received.
+His other book, The Political Year 1938 was also well-received.
 It featured a collection of political caricatures.
 Other publications include Our Seven Deadly Sins and a thought-provoking article titled How I Came to Egypt.

-Famous political Cartoonist Takes on Politics
+Famous Political Cartoonist Takes on Politics

 Cartoonist Alexander Saroukhan mocks politicians in one of his cartoons